6eDesign/core/packages/zrpc/README.md

 *   **Configuring CORS and Compression:**
     Control CORS (Cross-Origin Resource Sharing) and response compression by setting `useCors` and `useCompression` boolean options in the `ZRPCService` constructor.
 Both are `true` by default.

-*   **Customizing OpenAPI Document Generation:**
-    The `generateOpenAPI()` method returns a standard OpenAPI 3.0 `OpenAPIObject`.
-You can call this method to retrieve the generated specification and further customize it or serve it via a different endpoint.

 ## Development